Philip Morris International Inc at Consumer Analyst Group of New

 Emmanuel Babeau - Philip Morris International Inc. - CFO

-I direct your attention to the forward-looking and cautionary statements disclosure in today's presentation and press release for a review of the various factors that could cause actual results to differ materially from projections of forward-looking statements.

-Here are the key messages for today.
-As demonstrated by the tremendous success of IQOS, we have invested o
+Thank you, Chris.
+Thank you for welcoming me.
+Great to be here.
+I have to say it is not my first CAGNY, but it is certainly the first time the year with you in Boca Raton and it's so great to be in person and meeting all of you and I'm really looking-forward

-Philip Morris International Inc at Consumer Analyst Group of New York (CAGNY) Virtual Conference - Pre-Recorded Transcript
+Philip Morris International Inc at Consumer Analyst Group of New York (CAGNY) Virtual Conference Transcript

 |Access to All Earning Calls and Stock Analysis